Villa Park Dethatching Lawn Services

 Understanding Thatch Buildup in Villa Park’s Heavy Clay Soils

 Villa Park’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
 The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers further promote rapid Kentucky bluegrass growth, increasing thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases (like summer patch) become more prevalent.
-Key indicators that dethatching is needed include:
+Kentucky bluegrass, the dominant turf species, produces dense thatch layers, especially during humid Illinois summers when growth is rapid.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 - Thinning turf despite fertilization